TioUrudi/TioUrudi/README.md

 - 👋 Hi, I’m @TioUrudi - Marcelo Reina
 - 👀 I’m interested in learning!
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate in any possible project
-- 📫 How to reach me ...
+- 📫 How to reach me: reina.marcelo@gmail.com

 <!---
 TioUrudi/TioUrudi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.